List of WWE pay-per-view and livestreaming supercards: History

 In addition to ESPN, WWE's events are still made available on traditional PPV outlets in the United States.
-In Canada, WWE's PPVs are available through Vu!, Shaw PPV, or SaskTel PPV, and was formerly shown in select locations of the Cineplex Entertainment chain.
-In Australia, PPVs are shown on Main Event.
-In the United Kingdom and Ireland, all PPVs were shown on Sky Sports Box Office until 2019, when BT Sport took over rights to WWE content.
-In India and South Asia, a single broadcaster (currently Sony Ten) generally holds the rights to all WWE programming, with PPVs broadcast for no additional charge.
+WWE also partnered with Fandango to broadcast PLEs in select theaters across the United States, beginning with the 2025 SummerSlam, which was initially exclusive to select Regal Cinemas, with events after SummerSlam expanding to other theater chains.
+In Canada, WWE's PLEs are available through Vu!, Shaw PPV, or SaskTel PPV, and was formerly shown in select locations of the Cineplex Entertainment chain.
+In Australia, PLEs are shown on Main Event.
+In the United Kingdom and Ireland, all PLEs were shown on Sky Sports Box Office until 2019, when BT Sport took over rights to WWE content.
+In India and South Asia, a single broadcaster (currently Sony Ten) generally holds the rights to all WWE programming, with PLEs broadcast for no additional charge.

-Currently, WWE's events for the Raw and SmackDown brands are generally held on Saturdays and are typically 3 hours in length, with some events running longer or shorter.
-NXT's events are typically on Sundays and last between 2 and 3 hours.
-Prior to 2022, all events were generally held on a Sunday.
+Currently, WWE's PLEs for the Raw and SmackDown brands are generally held on Saturdays and are typically 3 to 4 hours in length, with some events running longer or shorter.
+NXT's PLEs have also mostly shifted to Saturdays and last between 2 to 3 hours.
+Prior to 2022, all PLEs were generally held on Sundays.
 The change was attributed to WWE president Nick Khan who felt that "big sports events were better on Saturday nights".
 WWE also airs a pre-show before most events which includes interviews, match previews, and a panel of experts analyzing the upcoming line-up.
-They were originally simply called WWE Pre-Show, but beginning with Payback 2013, they were rebranded as WWE Kickoff (although WrestleMania XXX in 2014 used the Pre-Show branding) before being rebranded again to WWE Countdown to beginning with NXT Stand & Deliver in 2024.
+They were originally simply called Pre-Show, but beginning with Payback 2013, they were rebranded as Kickoff (although WrestleMania XXX in 2014 used the Pre-Show branding) before being rebranded again to WWE Countdown to [event] beginning with NXT Stand & Deliver in 2024.
 The pre-shows also used to host some matches but these were phased out in early 2022, although some pre-shows still occasionally have matches.
 WWE also airs a post-show media press conference following some events, including NXT events.
 Previously, they would air a post-show for some events, known as Fallout.
 Each Fallout included interviews and a panel of experts analyzing the event.
 WWE also previously held post-show editions of Raw Talk for Raw-branded events and Talking Smack for SmackDown-branded events.